The Office of Public Safety uses vehicle immobilizers (also known as boots) as an additional parking enforcement tool.

 - Creating a road hazard or damage to property or grounds.

-- Deemed to be abandoned on college property.
+- Deemed to be abandoned on University property.

-- Designated by the college through disciplinary action or hearing process as banned from campus.
+- Designated by the University through disciplinary action or hearing process as banned from campus.

 Vehicle boots will be used under the following circumstances: